mobiwek61/BarbecueClock/README.md

 #### An SVG file to print an easy-to-read clock dial for barbecuing.
 - High-vis tic marks and exact minute alignment are what you need to barbecue one side for 45 seconds...
 - Works with the LIDL $8 auto-setting clock.
 - Prints proper size onto US 8.5x11 paper with ms-edge.
-Download file, view in browser and print; don't print direct from github.
+Download file, view in browser and print; don't print or view direct from github as errors will result.
 - SVG is a text file language which specified shapes, text, positioning, color and more.
 Generate basic layout with AI and edit by hand.
 - Created using AI to create a coding example and to do the fancy geometry I don't feel like figuring out.
   This code pasted back into AI with further requests for modification, for many iterations.